tkj516/score_based_source_separation/README.md

 can be created easily using the provided `environment.yaml` file.

 ## Defining the Diffusion Model Config
-In order to run an experiment, the parameters for loading the data, defining the model and setting up the training pipeline are organized into structured configs.
+In order to train a diffusion model, the parameters for loading the data, defining the model and setting up the training pipeline are organized into structured configs.
 Our implementation is based off a publicly available DiffWave implementation [1].
 The configs are managed by a tool called [OmegaConf](https://omegaconf.readthedocs.io/en/2.2_branch/)